 - (1) Book a consultation with a Student Support Coordinator in the Office of Student Affairs.
-You can do this by phone, email, or by coming to the office in person. - (2) A Coordinator on your campus will listen carefully to your needs. - (3) In discussion with the Coordinator, you will identify your strong and weak points, and discover support and strategies to help.
+You can do this by phone, email, online appointment form, or by coming to the office in person. - (2) In discussion with the Coordinator, you will identify your strong and weak points, and discover support and strategies to help. - (3) The Coordinator will provide the support necessary to address your problems and/or introduce you to other resources within the university.